 Amanda Dalton was born and brought up in Coventry.
 She has worked as an English teacher and Deputy Headteacher in comprehensive schools in Leicestershire and as Centre Director for the Arvon Foundation at Lumb Bank, its writing centre in Yorkshire.
 In 2005-6 she held the Fellowship in Creative Writing at Leeds University and is currently Honorary Fellow in the Writing School at Manchester Metropolitan University.
-She regularly teaches creative writing and is currently an Associate Director (Education) at the Royal Exchange Theatre, Visiting Teaching Fellow (Script and Poetry) at Manchester Metropolitan University’s Writing School.
+She regularly teaches creative writing and is currently an Associate Artist at Manchester’s Royal Exchange Theatre, Visiting Teaching Fellow (Script and Poetry) at Manchester Metropolitan University’s Writing School.
 From September 2018 she’ll also be a Royal Literary Fund Fellow.

 POWDER MONKEY (Royal Exchange Theatre, Manchester) 2010 and 2011

 Commissioned play adapted from the novel by Jackie Kay.

 MULGRAVE (Royal Exchange Theatre, Manchester) 2005

 DOG BOY (Royal Exchange Theatre, Manchester) 2004